Tom-stack3/hashCode2021/README.md

 # hashCode2021
 This is our solution to Google Hash Code 2021.

-Hash Code is a team programming competition, organized by Google, for students and professionals around the world.\
+Google Hash Code is a team programming competition, organized by Google, for students and professionals around the world.\
-To read about Hash Code, go [here](https://codingcompetitions.withgoogle.com/hashcode/).
+To read more about Google Hash Code, go [here](https://codingcompetitions.withgoogle.com/hashcode/).